omkathira/deepen/README.md

 Deepen's goal is to be very approachable.
 While the lack of documentation (hopefully, not for long) makes that seem conterintuitive, the code itself is in `Python` and super readable.
 If you want to understand how a deep learning framework is structured - my hope is that exploring Deepen will be much easier than diving into `PyTorch`'s source code.

 With that mindset, I've also decided to build a compiler for it in `Rust`.
 The goal is the same - write super readable systems code to show you the essence of how a deep learning compiler works (you might lose that guarantee from me for `CUDA` code, however).
 Other projects like this are usually too simple and don't teach you much.
-Deepen is fully-featured, supports a near-complete subset of deep learning models, and following it will let you see me build a compiler for it in real-time.
+Deepen is fully-featured, supports a near-complete subset of deep learning models, and you get to see someone design and build a compiler for it in real-time.

 Note: you can pick between installing either `NumPy` or `CuPy`.
 The last package, `ipykernel` is generally useful as it lets you run code in Jupyter-style notebooks in VSCode/Cursor.
 Eventually, I'll update this to include instructions on how to setup `rust`, `cuda-toolkit`, and their related packages with `micromamba` (once the compiler is ready).